Byzantine Greece: Reorganization and external threats (5th–8th centuries)

-Bulgarian and Arab threats and Byzantine victory (8th–11th centuries)
+Prosperity and Byzantine victories (8th–11th centuries)

 Nicephorus I also began to reconquer Slavic and Bulgar-held areas in the early 9th century.
 He resettled Greek-speaking families from Asia Minor to the Greek peninsula and the Balkans, and expanded the theme of Hellas to the north to include parts of Thessaly and Macedonia, and to the south to include the regained territory of the Peloponnese.
 Thessalonica, previously organized as an archontate surrounded by the Slavs, became a theme of its own as well.
 These themes contributed another 10,000 men to the army, and allowed Nicephorus to convert most of the Slavs to Christianity.

 Crete was conquered by the Arabs in 824.
 In the late 9th century, Leo VI faced also invasions from the Bulgarians under Simeon I, who pillaged Thrace in 896, and again in 919 during Zoe's regency for Constantine VII.
 Simeon invaded northern Greece again in 922 and penetrated deep to the south seizing Thebes, just north of Athens.
 Crete was reconquered in 961 from the Arabs, by Nikephoros II Phokas after the Siege of Chandax.

 In the late 10th century, the greatest threat to Greece was from Samuel, who constantly fought over the area with Basil II.
 In 985, Samuel captured Thessaly and the important city of Larissa, and in 989, he pillaged Thessalonica.
 Basil slowly began to recapture these areas in 991, but Samuel captured the areas around Thessalonica and the Peloponnese again in 997 before being forced to withdraw to Bulgaria.
 In 999, Samuel captured Dyrrhachium and raided northern Greece once more.
 Basil recaptured these areas by 1002 and had fully subjugated completely the Bulgarians in the decade before his death (see Byzantine conquest of Bulgaria).

-By Basil's death in 1025, Greece was divided into themes including Crete, the Peloponnese, Hellas, Nicopolis, Larissa, Cephalonia, Thessalonica and Strymon, the Cyclades and the Aegean Sea.
+By Basil's death in 1025, Greece was divided into themes including Crete, the Peloponnese, Thrace, Macedonia, Hellas, Nicopolis, Dyrrhachium, Cephalonia, Thessalonica and Strymon, the Cyclades and the Aegean Sea.
 They were protected from raids and invasions by the new themes created out of Bulgar territory.

-Greece and Thrace became more prosperous in the 10th century and towns and cities began to grow again.
+Greece became more prosperous in the 10th century and towns and cities began to grow again.
 Athens and Corinth probably grew to about 10,000 people, while Thessalonica may have had as many as 100,000 people.
 There was an important aristocratic class from these themes, especially the Macedonian emperors who ruled the empire from 867 to 1056.